JBVer/Cube3D/README.md

 🛠️ 2 Team Members

-🚀 Cub3D is our joint project as students at School 42 in Paris.
-Inspired by the legendary Wolfenstein 3D, which pioneered the first-person shooter genre, we embarked on a thrilling journey into ray-casting.
-Through this project, we delved into the world of 3D graphics using the miniLibX library provided by our school.
-It was an opportunity to apply our coding skills, explore math's practical applications, and learn about game development hands-on.
+🚀 Cub3D represents our collaborative effort as students at School 42 in Paris.
+Inspired by the iconic Wolfenstein 3D, the project introduced us to the world of ray-casting and 3D graphics.
+One unique aspect of our project is that it's designed to run exclusively within the school environment, utilizing the miniLibX library provided by our institution.
-We encourage you to take a look at the original Wolfenstein 3D before playing.
+While this restriction limits external accessibility, it served as an excellent platform for honing our coding skills, experimenting with mathematics, and gaining hands-on experience in game development.
+Although our project may not be accessible beyond school premises, it remains a valuable learning experience.

-## Skills:
+## Skills
 * Rigor
 * Graphics
 * Imperative programming
 * Algorithms & AI

+## Screens